EXPLAINER: Who’s been charged in the deadly Capitol siege?

 COULD ANY OFFICERS FACE CHARGES?

-At least two Capitol police officers, one who took a selfie with the attackers and another who put on a Make America Great Again hat, have been suspended.
+At least two Capitol police officers have been suspended — one who took a selfie with the attackers and another who put on a Make America Great Again hat.
 At least a dozen more are under internal investigation for their behavior during the uprising, according to lawmakers.

-The Capitol Police officer who shot Ashli Babbitt, a Trump supporter who was trying to climb through a broken window into the Speaker’s Lobby, has been placed on administrative leave per agency policy and the shooting is under investigation by Capitol Police and the Metropolitan Police Department.
+The Capitol officer who shot Ashli Babbitt, a Trump supporter who was trying to climb through a broken window into the speaker’s lobby, has been placed on administrative leave per agency policy, and the shooting is under investigation by Capitol police and the Metropolitan Police Department.

 Comments